beepboopbitch/react-friday/readme.md

 <!-- * _Main shop grid with working media queries for multiple sizes_ -->
 <!-- * _Populars grid with working media queries for multiple sizes_ -->

+## MVP
+* _Fully styled main page, with routing to secondary pages that display a specific popular object (not fully styled).
+List of populars (on main page) is displaying hard coded data pulled from outside HTML._

 ## Goals for first friday
 * _Make component structure_
 * _Get majority of styling done_